etseff/Seff_CPWeek7/README.md

   - [ ] Steps to recreate:
   - [ ] Affected source code:
     - [Link 1]()
-4. Authenticated Stored Cross-Site Scripting via Image Filename
+4. Authenticated Stored Cross-Site Scripting
-  - [ ] Summary: There was no sanitation in image filenames in WP version 4.2
+  - [ ] Summary: There was no sanitation in posts in WP version 4.2
     - Vulnerability types: XSS
     - Tested in version: 4.2
-    - Fixed in version: 4.2.13
+    - Fixed in version: 4.2.3
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate:
   - [ ] Affected source code: